Oswaldo Moreno, Ph.D.

 Graduate Research Assistant - 1st Year Ph.D.
 Student

 Andrea Rodriguez Crespo (she/her/ella) is a Ph.D. student in the Counseling Psychology Doctoral Program at VCU.
 Before her studies at VCU, Andrea completed a bachelor's degree in Psychology with a minor in Biology and a master’s degree in Clinical Psychology at The University of Texas at El Paso (UTEP).
-Her research interests were initially shaped by her work in a neuroscience lab, where she explored the neurobiology of drug addiction in preclinical models and investigated nicotine dependence in patients with diabetes.
-This foundational biological perspective has guided her current research focus.
-Andrea’s research interests include assessing mental health, trauma, and addictive behaviors in underserved communities, with a particular emphasis on cultural and environmental risk and protective factors.
-She is also interested in the role of contemplative practices in addressing transgenerational trauma.
-Overall, Andrea is committed to developing and delivering effective interventions for underrepresented populations and military personnel with mental health needs.
+Overall, Andrea is committed to developing and delivering effective interventions in the community and military personnel with mental health needs.

 Lisa Fuentes, Ph.D.